San José State University

 The Soviet system is not working because the workers are not working.

 In the U.S. the Reagan Administration increased the budget for the military and presented the possibility that it would implement a Star Wars antiballistic missile system.
 To maintain a parity with the U.S. under those developments would have required an even larger share of industrial output going to the military.
 The planners and decision-makers had to face the fact that it was economically impossible for the Soviet Union to increase the share of its output going to the military.
 The Soviet authorities then ended the arms race and called off the Cold War.
-When the justification of an external threat was removed there was no reason for the Russian public to tolerate the totalitarian regime and the political system fell apart.
+When the justification of an external threat was removed there was no reason for the Russian public to toleratestat the totalitarian regime and the political system fell apart.

 The agreement between Ford and Breznev led on to the Strategic Arms Limitation Talks (SALT).
 While Soviet negotiators were talking detente with the West in Helsinki, Finland the Soviet military were installing medium range nuclear missiles, the SS20's.
 Only the inner circle of the military-industrial complex knew about those missiles.
 The SALT negotiators did not know; even the higher levels of the KGB intelligence staff did not know.
-The negotiators and the KGB only found out about the SS20's when Western sources publicized their being sighted.
-The U.S. and Western Europe reacted to the SS20's by installing Pershing and Cruise missiles in Western Europe.
+The negotiators and the KGB only found out about the SS20's when Western sources publicized their siting.
+The U.S. and Western Europe reacted to the SS20's by installing Pershing and Cruise missiles in western Europe.
 The Soviet reacted to those sitings by starting a peace movement in Western Europe to protest the siting of the Pershing and Cruise missiles.

 The budget increase for the military came at the expense of investment in the rest of the economy.
 Nikolai Leonov, a general in the KGB, described the result as follows:

-The Reagan Administration justifiably gets credit for destroying the Evil Empire, but the irony of it is that the successful strategy arose as a result of a blunder rather than rational decision.
+The Reagan Administration justifiably gets credit for destroying the Evil Empire, but the irony of it is that the successful strategy arose as a result of a blunder rather than a rational decision.
 David Stockman tells us that the dramatic increase in the defense budget arose as a result of a mistake.
 David Stockman was the head of the Office of Management and the Budget (OMB).
 The OMB practice in putting together a budget was first to make forecasts of the budget figures assuming no change in price levels; i.e., no inflation.
 An estimate was then made of the rate of price increase and the constant price projections would be multiplied by an appropriate factor for inflation.
 Stockman says that in one year the inflation-adjusted figure for the Defense Department budget was mistakenly reported as the constant price figure.
 The mistaken figures were released before the mistake was caught.
 When OMB discovered the mistake the Reagan Administration tried to tell the Pentagon that a correction would have to be made.
 The Pentagon people said, in effect, "No way!
 If you adjust that published figure we will tell people that you are cutting the Defense budget."